Skip to content

 2. The 50% rule protects engineering time and forces automation

-3. 100% reliability is wrong — match reliability to user needs
+3. Chasing 100% reliability is usually the wrong goal — match reliability to user needs

 4. SRE implements DevOps — concrete practices for cultural values